verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] Sadly his plane didn’t crash and he arrived safely.
 - [ ] That's a sweet dream to have
 - [ ] She has the most charming smile when she remembers to use it.
+- [ ] All the hate in the world in the world is sold to you.
+All the love in the world is free.